 Be nice.
 Or else.

-Product Designer at Grubhub Joined about 4 years ago
+Product Designer at Grubhub Joined over 4 years ago

 Why?
 I'd rather have more badges – or like functionality – to be able to filter to content that I actually want to see.